-- 20.1 Any student for the degree of master's or doctorate shall, for the full duration of his or her studies until awarded the degree concerned, each year register as a student, subject to paragraph 19 above which provides that master's and doctoral studies can be interrupted.9 - 20.2 For the consequences if a student fails to register as student for the current year before the prescribed date and prior to the conferment upon him or her of the degree concerned, the Calendar 2023 (Part 1 General) Postgraduate Qualifications para 8.1 should be consulted. - 20.3 See paragraph 9.4 above for the minimum time periods of registration for the degree of master's and doctorate respectively. - 20.4 See paragraph 4.4 on pages 46-47 of the Calendar 2023 (Part 8 Law) for the maximum duration of the master's programme. - The University's expectation is that a doctorate be completed within three years.
-10 The maximum in the Faculty is five consecutive academic years of registration.
-11 The provisions for continued registration are set out in a) to l) on pages 52-53 of the Calendar 2023 (Part 8 Law).
+- 20.1 Any student for the degree of master's or doctorate shall, for the full duration of his or her studies until awarded the degree concerned, each year register as a student, subject to paragraph 19 above which provides that master's and doctoral studies can be interrupted.9 - 20.2 For the consequences if a student fails to register as student for the current year before the prescribed date and prior to the conferment upon him or her of the degree concerned, the Yearbook 2024 (Part 1 General) Postgraduate Qualifications para 8.1 should be consulted. - 20.3 See paragraph 9.4 above for the minimum time periods of registration for the degree of master's and doctorate respectively. - 20.4 See paragraph 4.4 on pages 46-47 of the Yearbook 2024 (Part 8 Law) for the maximum duration of the master's programme. - The University's expectation is that a doctorate be completed within three years.
+10

+The maximum in the Faculty is five consecutive academic years of registration.
+11

+The provisions for continued registration are set out in a) to l) on pages 52-53 of the Yearbook 2024 (Part 8 Law).
 The provisions inter alia require that all doctoral students must report at least once a year to their supervisor(s) on the progress made with the proposal and/or specific chapters.
-If a student wants to register again after the allowed maximum of five years, the student must obtain special permission from the Dean, and the Dean's recommendation to permit or refuse reregistration must be approved by the Faculty Board.
-12 Note that Senate may terminate doctoral studies on recommendation of the Faculty Board according to the process set out in a) to e) referred to above, even though the maximum number of five years for continued registration is not exceeded.
-13 - 20.6 A postgraduate degree may not be conferred upon a student at the December graduation ceremony, or the March graduation ceremony of the subsequent year, if
+If a student wants to register again after the allowed maximum of five years, the student must obtain special permission from the Dean, and the Dean's recommendation to permit or refuse reregistration

-9 Calendar 2023 (Part 1 General) Postgraduate Qualifications para 8.1.
+9 Yearbook 2024 (Part 1 General) Postgraduate Qualifications para 8.1.

-10 Calendar 2023 (Part 1 General) Postgraduate Qualifications para 8.3.
+10 Yearbook 2024 (Part 1 General) Postgraduate Qualifications para 8.3.

-11 Calendar 2023 (Part 8 Law) para 5.3 on pages 52-53.
+11 Yearbook 2024 (Part 8 Law) para 5.3 on pages 52-53.